Grzywocz-W/bank-app-razor/README.md

 </p>

 ### Authorization and Authentication of Local Users
-User authentication is managed via JWT (JSON Web Tokens), which are issued during the login process.
-JWTs allow secure authentication for the user and enable protected API access.
+User authentication is managed using ASP.NET Core Cookie Authentication, which provides secure login and session management through cookies.
+This approach enables server-side session tracking and enforces authorization policies based on user roles, ensuring that only authenticated users can access protected resources.

 ## Technologies Used
 - C#